sherado99/SPDET/README.md

 <div align="center"><img width="250" height="250" alt="584325247-47a61f20-0f15-4904-8961-f24321100ac5" src="https://github.com/user-attachments/assets/a2564306-ad9b-464d-9a8f-01864b36d22e" /></div>

-## Stech Email Tone Improver (SETI) – Presence Driven Email Transformer
+## Stech Presence Driven Email Transformer (SPDET)

 Transform cold, robotic, or overly formal emails into warm, honest, and professional messages — each one refined individually through genuine, ethical connection.
 Capable of processing many emails while maintaining impact and integrity.

-SETI is a single‑purpose AI (SPAI) Actor on the Apify Store that focuses on one task: making your emails warmer, more honest, and more effective.
+SPDET is a single‑purpose AI (SPAI) Actor on the Apify Store that focuses on one task: making your emails warmer, more honest, and more effective.
 It processes batches of 1 to 1,000+ emails per run, accepts CSV or JSON input, lets you pick a different tone for each email, and exports polished results immediately.
 No data is stored; no fake empathy; just professional, reliable output.

 > **Market context:** The AI‑powered email assistant market is projected to grow from $2.11 billion in 2025 to $2.56 billion in 2026 at a CAGR of 21.2%, while the broader AI writing assistant market is expected to reach $8.3 billion by 2030.
 The demand for ethical, non‑manipulative AI communication tools is a significant and underserved segment within this market.

 ---

-## 🎯 Who SETI Is For
+## 🎯 Who SPDET Is For

-SETI helps anyone who wants to send better, more human emails without spending hours rewriting them.
+SPDET helps anyone who wants to send better, more human emails without spending hours rewriting them.

 - **HR & Recruitment** – send rejection emails that are empathetic and respectful, not cold.
 Ideal for high‑volume ATS workflows.
 - **Customer Support** – turn robotic, template‑based replies into caring, helpful responses that build customer loyalty.
 - **Sales & Marketing** – personalize follow‑ups and cold outreach without sounding like a spam bot.
 - **Anyone** who values professional, warm, and honest communication.

-**No coding skills are required.** If you can use a spreadsheet, you can use SETI.
+**No coding skills are required.** If you can use a spreadsheet, you can use SPDET.

 ---

-## 📣 From Cold to Compassionate: Who Really Uses SETI?
+## 📣 From Cold to Compassionate: Who Really Uses SPDET?

 In many HR departments, the pressure to process hundreds of applications quickly turns rejection emails into cold, robotic templates.
 This leaves candidates feeling disrespected and damages the company's reputation.
-SETI fixes this by being the bridge between efficient HR workflows and genuine human courtesy.
+SPDET fixes this by being the bridge between efficient HR workflows and genuine human courtesy.

-**Here is how rejection flows without SETI:**
+**Here is how rejection flows without SPDET:**
 1. An HR manager exports a list of rejected candidates from their ATS (Applicant Tracking System).
 2. They are forced to send out a generic, cold template: *"Dear applicant, your application has been rejected."*
 3. Candidates feel like just another number in a database.
 4. **Result:** The company's reputation as a caring employer is quietly eroded, and candidates are less likely to reapply or recommend the company.

-**Here is how rejection flows with SETI (the ideal workflow):**
+**Here is how rejection flows with SPDET (the ideal workflow):**
 1. An HR manager exports their candidate list to a CSV file, including names and the job title they applied for.
-2. They upload the CSV to SETI and select the `empathetic` tone.
+2. They upload the CSV to SPDET and select the `empathetic` tone.
-3. SETI transforms a cold *"Dear applicant, your application has been rejected."* into a warm, personalized message that thanks the candidate for their time and encourages them to apply for future roles.
+3. SPDET transforms a cold *"Dear applicant, your application has been rejected."* into a warm, personalized message that thanks the candidate for their time and encourages them to apply for future roles.
 4. **Result:** Even in rejection, the candidate feels respected and valued.
 The company's reputation for being human-centric is strengthened, and a positive relationship is maintained for future opportunities.

 ---